Take Cover (film): Reception

+Eye-For-Film also gave it a 3.5/5 score and said "Though it is by no means deep, and some aspects of it are so knowingly cheesy as to be comedic, Take Cover is nicely put together and a lot of fun to watch."

+AV-Forums rated it at 7/10, stating that "Take Cover is hardly game-changing, but it's a very solid concept-driven single-location affair that makes the most of Adkins' prowess without exceeding the reach of its stylish-but-minimalist budget-driven approach.
+It's a pretty impressively slick directorial debut from stuntman Nick McKinless, who clearly knows how to stage action."

-The Guardian rated Take Cover at 2/5 stars, writing that it was not "astute enough to methodically work the stripped-down predicament for everything it’s worth.
+The Guardian rated Take Cover at 2/5 stars, providing a mixed review, writing that it was not "astute enough to methodically work the stripped-down predicament for everything it’s worth.
 Surely no elite sniper would give his position away with a lens flash, for starters – and why are the characters all hiding behind furniture that is presumably easy to penetrate with high velocity bullets?"

-Common Sense Media was also critical, stating "What the movie can't deliver, however, is a break from the familiar "one last job" cliches, or a climax packed with any surprises."
+Common Sense Media was critical of its unoriginal premise, stating "What the movie can't deliver, however, is a break from the familiar "one last job" cliches, or a climax packed with any surprises."

-The reviewer for Cinema Crazed was more favorable, calling it "decent Scott Adkins fare, an action film with plenty of bullets and hand to hand combat, made to showcase what the actor can do and going for it while it’s at it."
-Eye for Film was also favorable, noting that "There is practically nothing in the plot of this film that viewers won’t have seen before, yet it works, largely due to the combination of engaging characters and expertly delivered action."
+Cinema Crazed was more favorable, calling it "decent Scott Adkins fare, an action film with plenty of bullets and hand to hand combat, made to showcase what the actor can do and going for it while it’s at it."